WilsonLee2000/WilsonLee2000.github.io/_pages/about.md

 My passion for Computer Engineering is complemented by a strong commitment to extracurricular activities.
 I have been actively involved in the NUS Muay Thai Club and the NUS Comedy Club, both of which have helped me develop a well-rounded university experience beyond academics.

 I am also dedicated to technological innovation, having participated in several hackathons and ideathons during my undergraduate years.
-At present, I am further honing my technical and collaborative skills as an Information Technology intern at Kentucky Fried Chicken (KFC) and Pizza Hut, contributing to various IT-related and customer relationship management projects.
+Since graduating from NUS, I have gained professional experience in data centre operations at Alibaba Cloud and technology and security consulting at Opsec Cyber.
+Through these roles, I have strengthened my expertise in cloud infrastructure, cybersecurity, identity and access management, and IT operations while collaborating with cross-functional and international teams.

 I am eager to connect with like-minded individuals and explore new opportunities in technology, entrepreneurship, and innovation.
 In my free time, I enjoy planespotting and working out at the gym.